When we were doing Seeking Wisdom Live at WeWork, a quick story came up.

 David: Totally.
 It takes time to figure out what your super powered at, what are those two things that combine together to make this unique intersection.
 Mine took a long time to figure out but you know I’m good at things that lend towards marketing, but also good at things that lend towards product and engineering.
 That intersection is weird and rare, usually it’s one of the other and those things never meet.
 That’s where I continue to focus on reinventing marketing and sales using conversations at Drift.

 Dave: I love it.
-You might say the leading conversation driven sales and marketing platform.
+You might say the leading conversational sales and marketing platform.

 David: That’s what I would say.